sal55/langs/Compilertest3.md

 **Host** All tests were done on an old Windows 7 PC, 64 bits, with spinning hard drive.
 Number of cores available was 2 (doubt any used more than one).
 Not the most up-to-date hardware, but all compilers ran on the same machine.

+**Dart** This compiler took 6 seconds just to compile a Hello, World program (which generated a 5MB executable, which probably explains it!).
+This suggest another possible measure - overheads that apply even to a minimal program.
+But I haven't really seen it in others, except I think Zig, which is not part of my test (too much effort to try and get the benchmark written).
+There may anyway be options to control that which I don't know about, so I won't try that yet.

 ### My Compilers

 These are BB and the older MM, both for my M systems language.
 Also BCC for C.